1 9 7 4 – 2 0 1 2 (UK)

 Before the rise of 24-hour networks and readily accessible internet access, bored television viewers in the UK seeking entertainment at 3 AM would have to make do with CEEFAX.
 The service was originally designed to offer subtitles for the deaf and hard of hearing but morphed over the decades into a fully-fledged information service.

-Designed and developed by BBC research engineers, CEEFAX began transmitting in September 1974, utilising existing television transmissions to provide pages of written information on the receiver screen.
+Designed and developed by BBC research engineers, CEEFAX (“See Facts”) began transmitting on 23 September 1974, utilising existing television transmissions to provide pages of written information on the receiver screen.

 Newsflashes or subtitles could be superimposed on the picture.
 The viewer could select another page or return to the television programme whenever they wished.